Huge ancient lake on Mars traversed by NASA rover could be hiding fossilized signs of alien life

-Mars rovers may soon be given a few new checkpoints to explore.
-Geologists say specific zones of an ancient river delta, near where NASA's Perseverance rover is stationed on the rocky red planet, could hold fossilized evidence of extraterrestrial life.
+Mars rovers may soon get a few new checkpoints to explore.
+Geologists say specific zones of an ancient river delta near where NASA's Perseverance rover is stationed could hold fossilized evidence of extraterrestrial life.

 Though they don't expect to find any bug-eyed, green aliens, they do say vital organic compounds that suggest the presence of past life might exist there, waiting to be uncovered.